Understanding Laravel Request Lifecycle – How Laravel handles HTTP Requests?

 Let’s understand everything about the Laravel Request Lifecycle:

 The main entry point for all the HTTP requests to a Laravel application is the public/index.php file.
 The HTTP web requests are directed to this file by your web server (whether using Apache or Nginx) configuration.
 The index.php file is just triggering point, doesn’t contain much code.
 Its is a starting point for loading the rest of the Laravel framework components.

 #STEP2 – bootstrap/app.php script

 All the HTTP web requests from web applications are directed through the public/index.php script file.
-When the web application is hosted on Apache web server, then the .htaccess file that ships with Laravel handles the passing of all requests to index.php.
+When the web application is hosted on Apache web server, then the .htaccess file that ships with Laravel handle the passing of all requests to index.php.
 After a request enters your index.php file, next the bootstrap/start.php file will be loaded.
 This file creates the new Laravel Application Object.

-Next, the main index.php file loads the Composer generated autoloader definition, and then retrieves an instance of the Laravel application from bootstrap/app.php script.
+Next, the main index.php file loads the Composer generated autoloader definition and then retrieves an instance of the Laravel application from bootstrap/app.php script.
 The first step performed by Laravel Framework is to create an instance of the application / service container.

 This file creates the new Laravel Application object.